Polybrominated diphenyl ethers: Regulations of PBDEs

+United States

-In August, 2003, the State of California outlawed the sale of penta- and octaBDE and products containing them, effective January 1, 2008.
+In August 2003, the State of California outlawed the sale of penta- and octaBDE and products containing them, effective 1 January 2008.
 PBDEs are ubiquitous in the environment, and, according to the EPA, exposure may pose health risks.
 According to U.S. EPA's Integrated Risk Information System, evidence indicates that PBDEs may possess liver toxicity, thyroid toxicity, and neurodevelopmental toxicity.
-In June 2008, the U.S. EPA set a safe daily exposure level ranging from 0.1 to 7 ug per kg body weight per day for the four most common PBDE congeners.
+In June 2008, the U.S. EPA set a safe daily exposure level ranging from 0.1 to 7 μg/kg body weight per day for the four most common PBDE congeners.
 In April 2007, the legislature of the state of Washington passed a bill banning the use of PBDEs.
-The State of Maine Department of Environmental Protection found that all PBDEs should be banned.
-In May 2007, the legislature of the state of Maine passed a bill phasing out the use of decaPBDE.
+The State of Maine Department of Environmental Protection has restrictions on PBDEs, and in 2008, the legislature passed a bill phasing out the use of decaBDE.

+The U.S. importers and manufacturers of PBDEs withdrew pentaBDE and octaBDE from sale in 2004, and decaBDE from sale by the end of 2013.
+In November 2024, the EPA added decaBDE to the Toxic Substances Control Act to prohibit release into water during manufacturing, processing or distribution in commerce of decaBDE and decaBDE-containing products, and a phase-out of processing and distribution of wire and cable insulation containing decaDBE for nuclear power facilities.

+Canada

+Since 2012, PBDEs are among chemicals prohibited from manufacture, use, sale, offer for sale or import, as regulated in the Prohibition of Certain Toxic Substances Regulations of the 1999 Canadian Environmental Protection Act.
+PBDEs are regarded in the regulation as "toxic to the environment and/or human health, are generally persistent, bioaccumulative, and/or inherently toxic."

+European Union

 The European Union decided to ban the use of two classes of flame retardants, in particular, PBDEs and polybrominated biphenyls (PBBs) in electric and electronic devices.
 This ban was formalised in the RoHS Directive, and an upper limit of 1 g/kg for the sum of PBBs and PBDEs was set.
 In February 2009, the Institute for Reference Materials and Measurements released two certified reference materials to help analytical laboratories better detect these two classes of flame retardants.
 The reference materials were custom-made to contain all relevant PBDEs and PBBs at levels close to the legal limit.

+International

 At an international level, in May 2009 the Parties of the Stockholm Convention on Persistent Organic Pollutants (POPs) decided to list commercial pentaBDE and commercial octaBDE as POP substances.
 This listing is due to the properties of hexaBDE and heptaBDE, which are components of commercial octaBDE, and to the properties of tetraBDE and pentaBDE, which are the main components of commercial pentaBDE.
 In 2017, it was decided to also list decaBDE.

+Alternatives

+Major decaBDE producers have switched to manufacturing decabromodiphenyl ethane, a structurally related compound that has also come under suspicion as an environmental pollutant.
+Non-halogenated alternatives also exist.